 When I first saw Meat the Rabbit’s Facebook page, I wasn’t sure what I was looking at.
 A new rabbit meat market just moved town?
 Not the case – Meat the Rabbit is a rabbit supplier for various meat markets around Indianapolis.
-This intrigued me as I knew I had to to get my hands on something unique like rabbit.
-It would mean that I’d have to learn new things, like butchering the rabbit, finding a way I wanted to prepare it and convincing John to eat it.
+This intrigued me as I knew I had to to get my hands on something unique like a rabbit.
+It would mean that I’d have to learn new things, like butchering the rabbit, finding a way I wanted to prepare it and convincing Rahul to eat it.

 Rabbit is being integrated into the menu’s of local chefs at The Libertine, R Bistro, and Bluebeard, just to name a few, so I wanted to get in on this new trend in my own ways.

-It was actually John who suggested fried rabbit with biscuits and gravy, whose grandma fixed it for him when he was little.
+It was actually Rahul who suggested fried rabbit with biscuits and gravy, whose grandma fixed it for him when he was little.
 Saying the words “fried” and “biscuits and gravy” is my kryptonite, so I had no problem coming up with a suitable recipe.

 Instead of plain biscuits, I went for cheddar cheese ones, adding another layer of flavor to the dish.

 Once I had the plan in place, I set out to find a rabbit.
 Archer’s Meats in Fishers just started carrying rabbit, so I made the trek to Fishers to find it.
 Upon walking in I asked for exactly what I was looking for, which was retrieved and handed to me with a card of two recipes, in case I needed some ideas of what to do.
 It was 3 1/2 pounds, roughly the same size as a small whole chicken that I get for chicken and noodles (which I’m making later this week).
-I purchased it for $20.76, more than what I would pay for a dinner that’s not a special occasion, however I knew that the meat was raised and processed locally, something I’m willing to pay more for.
+I purchased it for $20.76, more than what I would pay for a dinner that’s not a special occasion, however, I knew that the meat was raised and processed locally, something I’m willing to pay more for.

-The rabbit was frozen so I set it in the fridge to thaw for the next day, although if you don’t want to thaw it in water you should really allow two full days for the rabbit to defrost thoroughly.
+The rabbit was frozen so I set it in the fridge to thaw for the next day, although if you don’t want to thaw it in the water you should really allow two full days for the rabbit to defrost thoroughly.